-DNAG has two long-term contract manufacturing relationships to supply virtually all of its products, including the Oragene® product line.
+DNAG has three long-term contract manufacturing relationships to supply virtually all of its products, including the Oragene® product line.
 Many of the raw materials and components used in these products are also purchased from third parties, including one critical component that is purchased from a sole source supplier.
 We believe there are other suppliers that can manufacture and supply the raw materials and components for the DNAG products.
+We are increasing capacity for our molecular collection kits to meet demand for COVID molecular testing to 80 million kits per year (including non-COVID kits) by the third quarter of 2021.